Protocol Revenue

 Previously, Rocket Pool targeted a very narrow window of participants to support the protocol by forcing multiple requirements of the same individual:

-1. Technical expertise to perform Node Operator duties
+1. Technical expertise to perform node operator duties

 2. The minimum ETH requirement